linas/i370-binutils/README.md

 * Broken bignum (64-bit) support.
 This affected `=XL8` literals on 32-bit arches, as well as `=E` floating point and `=D` double-precision constants.
-* A variety of HLASM compatibility bugs.
+* A large variety of HLASM compatibility bugs.

 The above fixes can be found in three branches: 2.14, 2.30 and master.